JeffreyDinackus/JeffreyDinackus/README.md

 ![Header](./github-header-image.png)

-<h1>My name is Jeffrey.
-I am always looking to deepen my knowledge and learn more.</h1>
+<p>My name is Jeffrey.
+I am always looking to deepen my knowledge and learn more.</p>

 ## Things I code with